 I’m an editor at The Washington Monthly.
 Previously, as a freelance reporter in the Middle East and the Caucasus, I wrote for the Los Angeles Times, The Atlantic, The New Republic, Foreign Policy online, New York Times’ Latitude Blog, and other publications.

-I lived in, and reported from, Yemen on and off from 2009 to the spring 2011, thanks in part to a grant from the Pulitzer Center for Crisis Reporting and the Overseas Press Club Fellowship.
-I also recently lived in Tbilisi, Georgia, where I drove a Lada Niva that, despite its stench, I still miss daily.
-I studied philosophy and history at Yale and journalism at Columbia.
-I live in D.C.
+I lived in Yemen and reported from a half-dozen countries in the Middle East on and off from 2009 to 2012, thanks in part to a grant from the Pulitzer Center for Crisis Reporting and the Overseas Press Club Fellowship.
+Before and after those forays, I was based in Tbilisi, Georgia, where I explored the lovely region in my lovely green Lada Niva. (“Should you have the means, I highly recommend picking one up.”)